 How Many Samples Need to be Taken/Tested During An Asbestos Survey?

 The number of samples taken during a survey will vary considerably and will be dependent on the size of the property, its age and construction type.
-At the point of enquiry, we will assess these factors and our pricing will take into consideration the number of samples that we would anticipate being required.
+At Core Surveys, at the point of enquiry, we will assess these factors and our pricing will take into consideration the number of samples that we would anticipate being required.
 However, if receiving a quotation, it will most likely say ‘all samples included’.
 This means that even if we take more samples than originally anticipated, you will not be charged extra.
 The reason we can do this is because we have our own in-house laboratory, meaning that although there might be a slight increase in costs for us, it is minimal, and we prefer to give you the confidence that you are not going to incur additional costs.

 Some companies will include a specific number of samples within the quotation and then a cost for additional samples, that additional cost per sample can be high, meaning the cost of the survey can escalate quickly.
 This is something to look out for when obtaining and comparing quotations.

 All sampling is undertaken in line with current guidance and our UKAS accreditation, so there is no need to be concerned.
-Samples are generally the size of a thumb nail, and the sample point will be sealed once it has been taken.
+Samples are generally the size of a thumbnail, and the sample point will be sealed once it has been taken.
 In occupied premises, we will aim to take samples from less conspicuous locations.

 How Accessibility Of The Site Can Affect The Cost Of Your Survey

-The location and accessibility of the site is important when we are pricing a survey as it can have an impact on the amount of time we allow.
+The location and accessibility of the site are important when we are pricing a survey as it can have an impact on the amount of time we allow.
 Accessibility may not just include physical factors, it could include security factors, such as those required when working in government buildings or at airports.
-With regards to physical factors we have had surveys where a 4×4 is essential to access the site and we have undertaken surveys where a boat has been required to access certain sites off the River Thames.
+With regards to physical factors, we have had surveys where a 4×4 is essential to access the site and we have undertaken surveys where a boat has been required to access certain sites located off the River Thames.

 The condition of the building or site is also an important consideration.
 If the building is fire damaged or structurally unsound, then we may not be able to access it prior to enabling works taking place.